open-mission/open-mission/README.md

 Projects should outlive their creators.

-We design our software, documentation, and governance so communities can continue maintaining them for years to come.
+We design our software, documentation, and governance so communities—not individuals—can continue maintaining them for years to come.

 ## ♿ Accessibility